Legal Aid Funding

 Legal aid expenditure rose from $111 million in 2006/07 to $173 million in 2009/10 – an increase of 56 per cent.

 The new changes to the Legal Assistance (Sustainability) Amendment Bill allow it to strike the best balance between ensuring the financial viability of the legal aid scheme while still protecting the most vulnerable people.

 The proposed Family Court reforms (Family Court Review) and the success of initial efforts to curb legal aid expenditure have meant the Government can moderate some of the Bill’s original proposals.
 However, on-going fiscal pressures mean legal aid savings still need to be made.

 Cabinet has agreed to changes to the Bill, which is currently before the Justice and Electoral Select Committee.

-In February, Justice Minister Judith Collins asked the committee to defer its consideration of the Bill, so that the Government could align decisions on legal aid eligibility issues with proposed changes to the Family Court.
+In February, the Minister of Justice asked the committee to defer its consideration of the Bill, so that the Government could align decisions on legal aid eligibility issues with proposed changes to the Family Court.